LLNL/zfp/docs/source/algorithm.rst

 conversion ensures that special values like infinities, NaNs, and negative zero are preserved.

-The lossless algorithm handles integer data also, in which case step 2 is omitted.
+The lossless algorithm handles integer data also, for which step 2 is omitted.